 - Plain flour

-- Ready-rolled pastry (either shortcrust or puff - check it is vegan)
+- Ready-rolled pastry (either shortcrust or puff - check it is vegan) - or make your own from my Vegan Pastry recipe.

 There are all sorts of tweaks you can make to this pie to make the recipe your own, or adjust it to your own taste.
 How about: